U.S. compliance startup Chainalysis expands tracking service to 10 cryptocurrencies

-NEW YORK, April 24 (Reuters) - New York-based startup Chainalysis said on Wednesday it has expanded its real-time transaction monitoring service to cover 10 cryptocurrencies as part of an initiative to help reduce global anti-money laundering activities.
+NEW YORK (Reuters) - New York-based startup Chainalysis said on Wednesday it has expanded its real-time transaction monitoring service to cover 10 cryptocurrencies as part of an initiative to help reduce global anti-money laundering activities.

 The launch of additional cryptocurrencies comes as investors await global regulatory guidance that will require automated transaction monitoring for cryptocurrencies that exchanges and financial institutions support, the company said in a statement.